Lapin0t/phd-manuscript/main/05_soundness.typ

 In @ch-ogs we have constructed the OGS model, interpreting configurations of a language machine into OGS strategies.
-Then we have given the correctness theorem, stating that when two configurations are equivalent in the OGS model (i.e., when they have bisimilar strategies), then they are substitution equivalent, an analogue of contextual equivalence tailored for language machines.
+Then we have given the correctness theorem (@thm-correctness), stating that when two configurations are equivalent in the OGS model (i.e., when they have bisimilar strategies), then they are substitution equivalent, an analogue of contextual equivalence tailored for language machines.
 The current chapter is now devoted to providing the actual proof